-There is a tight exchange control regulatory framework according to which transfers of funds outside Argentina are possible but subject to certain restrictions set forth by applicable regulations issued by the Argentine Central Bank ("BCRA") and based on the amount and purpose of the transfer.
+There is a exchange control regulatory framework according to which transfers of funds outside Argentina are possible but subject to certain requirements set forth by applicable regulations issued by the Argentine Central Bank ("BCRA") and based on the purpose of the transfer.
 In general, transfers of dividends, earnings of corporations and payments of interest on financial loans are permitted, provided certain conditions are met.
-Repayment of principal of financial loans is restricted based on the date of the agreement, the schedule of payment and whether the financing was settled in the local foreign exchange market.
+Repayment of principal of financial loans is also allowed in case the financing was settled in the local foreign exchange market.

-Exporters of goods and services must bring into the Argentine Republic the proceeds from exports, net of payments for export financing and pre-financing made abroad, and settle the currency (usually, US dollars) in the local foreign exchange market through a local bank or authorized exchange entity.
+Exporters of goods must repatriate into the Argentine Republic the proceeds from exports, net of payments for export financing and pre-financing made abroad, and settle the currency (usually, US dollars) in the local foreign exchange market through a local bank or authorized exchange entity.